kiba/Writings/fac/chp1_robbed.md

 This however, lead to resource starvation for my assemblers which is really annoying, but I can't do much about it.

 Moreover, I been working on command and control.
 There's a lot more stuff in my production catalog to produce pretty much anything I need to build something else, but there's serious deficiencies in the catalog options.
-There are no autonomous ground combat platforms, none.
+There are no autonomous ground combat platforms.
 Zip, zero, nada.

 Thus, as part my first R&D task, I been working to develop several variations of the car, which I nicknamed Doom Buggy, and I am also working on the command and control.